raeeschachar/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 * All datetimes are stored as UTC (Coordinated Universal Time).

 .. note::
      EdX also uses the Django Python Web framework.
-Tables that are built into the Django Web framework are not documented here unless we use them in unconventional ways.
+Tables that are built into the Django Web framework are documented here only if they are used in unconventional ways.

 Descriptions of the tables and columns that store student data follow, first in summary form with field types and constraints, and then with a detailed explanation of each column.